 Patient education on the customer relations program

-Naval Hospital Camp Lejeune is serious when we say customer service is important to us.
+Naval Medical Center Camp Lejeune is serious when we say customer service is important to us.
 Many issues are the result of misinformation or miscommunication and can be easily resolved.
 Please give us the opportunity to assist you.

 After normal working hours, please contact the OOD via the Front Desk/Quarterdeck or call Patient Relations, leave your contact information and the Patient Relations staff will contact you the next working day.